SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

-`$env:DSTCREDS_THUMB = Read-Host "Enter the Certificate Thumbprint for the app certificate"` `$env:DSTCREDS_PFXPASS = Read-Host "Enter the Certificate PFX File password for the app certificate"` `$env:DSTCREDS_SECRET = Read-Host "Enter the Certificate Client Secret for the app certificate"`
+`$env:DSTCREDS_THUMB = Read-Host "Enter the Certificate Thumbprint for the app certificate"` `$env:DSTCREDS_PFXPASS = Read-Host "Enter the Certificate PFX File password for the app certificate"` `$env:DSTCREDS_SECRET = Read-Host "Enter the Certificate Client Secret for the app certificate"` `$env:DSTCREDS_PFXFILE = Read-Host "Enter the Certificate PFX file path for the app certificate"`

 > **Note:** You could use your own GnuPG method of supplying and storing these values.